kmjones1979/scaffold-eth-2-solidity/README.md

 yarn deploy
 ```

-This command deploys a test smart contract to the local network.
-The contract is located in `packages/hardhat/contracts`
+> The smart contract is located in `packages/hardhat/contracts`

 > The deploy script for hardhat is located in `packages/hardhat/deploy`